ContentSquare/chproxy/config/README.md

     nodes: ["127.0.0.1:8123", "127.0.0.2:8123", "127.0.0.3:8123"]
     # An interval for checking all cluster nodes for availability
     heartbeat_interval: 1m
-    # KillQueryUser - user configuration for killing
-    # queries which has exceeded limits
+    # User configuration for killing queries which has exceeded limits
     # if not specified - killing queries will be omitted
     kill_query_user:
       name: "default"